captainzero93/security_harden_linux/README.md

 # ⚡ FORTRESS.SH :: Debian Linux Defense Configuration

-**One-command security hardening that implements many enterprise-grade protections (DISA STIG + CIS) Whilst allowing the user to decide the level of protection / use trade-off**
+**One-command security hardening that implements many enterprise-grade protections (DISA STIG + CIS) while allowing the user to decide the level of protection / use trade-off**

 **Version 3.6** - Production-Ready with Enhanced Features & All (known) Critical Bug Fixes Applied!